BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Despite the drop, compliance or corporate governance was still the No. 1 priority cited by the survey takers, followed by big data and business analytics projects (32%) and network technology upgrades (25%).

-And, according to IT specialists, a strong focus on compliance and other regulatory management duties certainly remains necessary to succeed in today's global economy.
+And, according to IT specialists, a strong focus on compliance and other regulatory management duties certainly remains necessary for GRC professionals to succeed in today's global economy.

 "Compliance means a lot more today than it did in the past, because the industries are more on the global scale," said Roy Wattanasin, an information security professional who has worked in the healthcare industry.
 "A good example of this is GDPR [General Data Protection Regulation], which becomes effective in May 2018.
 Different legislative bodies are cracking down on companies that are not compliant and adhere to laws."

 Now in its ninth year, the IT Priorities 2018 survey queried more than 1,000 IT professionals about the key application, infrastructure and other tech-related initiatives their companies will be undertaking this year.
 The respondents represented a wide range of industry verticals based in North America.